JsonAsAsset/JsonAsAsset/README.md

 <a name="material-data-prerequisites"></a>
 #### 🟠 Material Data Prerequisites
-Unreal Engine games made below 4.12 (a guess) will have material data, *any games made above that version will most definitely not have any material data*, and therefore the actual data will be stripped and cannot be imported. **Unless you are using a User Generated Content editor**, then it's possible material data will be there.
+Unreal Engine games made below 4.12 (a guess) will have material data. *Games made above that version will most definitely not have any material data*, and therefore the actual data will be stripped and cannot be imported. **Unless you are using a User Generated Content editor**, then it's possible material data will be there.

 #### 🟣 C++ Classes Prerequisites
 If your game uses custom C++ classes or structures, **you need to define them**.